-“On our normal day, we usually get about two to three calls a day,” said Dr. Jarom Ludpke.
-“Now those calls have doubled, it’s more like five to sevem calls a day.”
+“On our normal day, we usually get about 2 to 3 calls a day,” said Dr. Jarom Ludpke.
+“Now those calls have doubled, it’s more like 5 to 7 calls a day.”

 Moore, who lives in Spring Valley chose to homeschool all four of her kids.
 Her two younger children, Natalie and Nathan are now learning through RAI.

 “You just drive up to a public school and the building is enormous.
 You just think anything can happen there,” said Moore.
 “From our friends you just hear little incidences involving other kids that make you nervous about putting your kids in that type of environment.

 “Public private schools offer the socialization without trying so hard,” said Nory Behana.

 Behana is a Lecturer in child and family development at San Diego State University.
 She said parents should think twice about homeschooling.
 Behana said a classroom environment provides key skills for life.